Compute

 Easy to Use

-• Creating a Kubernetes cluster is as easy as a few clicks on the web console.
-You can deploy and manage VMs and BMSs together.
+• Creating CCE clusters (CCE standard, CCE Turbo, and CCE Autopilot) is a breeze with just a few clicks on the web page.
+You can deploy VMs and BMSs in a cluster.

 • CCE automates deployment and O&M of containerized applications throughout their lifecycle.